Pungitius hellenicus: Characteristics

-A combination of five traits are characteristic of the ellinopygósteos species: caudal peduncle keel absent, its ectocoracoid reduced, dorsal spines fewer than seven, pelvic girdle absent or vestigial, and large lateral scutes absent.
+A combination of five traits are characteristic of the species: caudal peduncle keel absent, its ectocoracoid reduced, dorsal spines fewer than seven, pelvic girdle absent or vestigial, and large lateral scutes absent.
 The body is moderately compressed.
 The head is conical and the interorbital area flattened.
 Bones are weakly ossified and sculpturing poorly developed on the cranial bones.
 Mouth slightly supraterminal, oblique, and continuous groove separating upper lip from maxillary.
 Numerous small sharp teeth confined to upper and lower jaws, absent on roof of mouth.
 Gill membranes extending forward, broadly joined to each other, and free from isthmus.
 Gill rakers 7–10.
 Opercular opening extending above pectoral fin base.
 Pectoral fin soft rays 10 (rarely 11).
 Dorsal fin spines 2–6, isolated (with small triangular fin membrane), directed posteriorly and not inclined from middorsal line, and depressible in shallow groove.
 First dorsal spine shortest and last one longest.
 Dorsal fin soft rays 8–11.
 Anal fin with one spine and 6-10 soft rays.
 Caudal fin with 12 soft rays, rounded, and deeper than wide.
 Vertebrae 29-30 (usually 30) with 12-13 precaudal vertebrae.
 Lateral line inconspicuous with 28-38 (usually 32) small round scutes.
 The longest reported specimens are 50 mm.
 Background color pale olive, sides of the body pigmented with dark bars or blotches.